srl-labs/srl-sros-telemetry-lab/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

-By connecting via SSH is also possible to one of the DC gateways verify the stats of those BGP sesions from the SROS perspective.
+By connecting via SSH is also possible to one of the DC gateways verify the stats of those BGP sessions from the SROS perspective.

 ```
 A:admin@dcgw1# show router bgp summary | match Summary post-lines 20